113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

 {:tip: .tip}

 # Accounts, Users, and Orgs
 {: #ibmcloud_commands_account}

- Use the following commands to manage accounts, users in an account, and the org, space, and roles.
+Use the following commands to manage accounts, users in an account, and the org, space, and roles of public Cloud Foundry environments.
 {: shortdesc}

   <table summary="ibmcloud commands that you can use to manage accounts, orgs, spaces and roles.">
    <thead>